Best daily deals

 Joe Hindy / Android Authority

 Daybook is a fairly decent journal app.
 It has a bunch of functionality.
 The features include password protection, to-do list features, voice recording (with speech to text), and more.
 It also has features for expense tracking, a class notebook, a trip diary, and other similar uses.
 The UI is a simple Material Design.
 You get a calendar view, and the editing view is free from too many distractions.
-This one used to be free, but it now has an optional subscription cost.
-We’re not big fans of that, so you should stick with the free version for now.
+This one is available for both Android and iOS.

 Daylio